AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/small_infill_areas_overextruded.md

 ### "Not Connected" Top Infill (SuperSlicer)
 I find that setting top infill to "not connected"  makes a noticeable improvement.\
-This is default behavior in Cura, and is not available in Prusa Slicer.
+This is default behavior in Cura.
+In Prusa Slicer, it can be configured by setting the "Top fill pattern" to "Monotonic lines".

 - [![](./images/small_infill_overextruded/not_connected_setting.png)](./images/small_infill_overextruded/not_connected_setting.png){:target="_blank"}
 - :warning: This setting overshoots perimeters more than "connected" does.
 If you have raised your infill/perimeters encroachment (overlap), **consider setting it back to default** (for now.
 You can fine-tune later).